TynnanC/COMP3120GroupAssignment/README.md

 ## No new workouts
 Currently the application does not include any way for brand new workouts to be generated or added within the application.
 New workouts must be made by manually creating them in MongoDB.
 This ideally should be changed to allow generic randomised workouts to be made if pre-made trainer designed workouts have been exhausted, or allow a trainer to make these workouts directly on the app.
 As it stands, once the last workout is completed, no more workouts can be done until a new one to MongoDB is added.

+## User validation:
+the user validation with auth0 is set up on the front end and back end but due the format not matching its not implimented yet in the server APIs. the bearer token is attached awith the request from the front end but the jwsk mechanism is not verifying it for some reason. so it is left un implimented du to lack of time.